Vehicle insurance in France: Economic market

 With several tens of millions of vehicles, France has several million claims at a cost of close to 20 billion euros.

-Accidents
+Traffic violence

 In 2003, there were around 35 million cars in France, accounting for 7,131,000 claims in 2008, 43% of which involved glass breakage.

 In 2014, France had 3.9 million two-wheelers, with 21,335 two-wheeler injuries financed with 912 million euros.

 In 2015, France had 40.9 million 4-wheel motor vehicles with a gross vehicle weight rating of 3.5 tonnes or less, excluding the company fleet, involved in 7.6 million insured claims.

 Turnover

 The motor insurance market represented total sales of 17,900 million euros in 2008, accounting for 40% of total property insurance premiums.

 In 2015, the personal motor insurance market represented sales of 18.5 billion euros.

 Key market players

 Out of all the options available to policyholders for taking out a policy, insurance companies with intermediaries remain the most widely used, accounting for almost 45% of contributions, compared with 35% through mutual insurers without intermediaries.